Mercury13/unicodia/README.md

 # What is Unicodia?

-It is a simple Unicode encyclopedia and replacement for Character Map.
+It is a simple Unicode encyclopedia and the most comprehensive character map ever.
 Right now Windows only.

 **Lifecycle phase: 5** (production/stable).
 Minor troubles with sustainability, but generally survived two releases of Unicode.